Natural News

 Natural News (formerly NewsTarget, which is now a separate sister site) is a far-right website that promotes anti-vaccination content, conspiracy theories, fake news, and pseudoscience.
 The website began publishing articles in 2008 and is based in the United States.
 As of 2014, Natural News had approximately 7 million unique visitors per month.

 The site's founder, Michael Allen "Mike" Adams, gained attention after posting a blog entry implying a call for violence against proponents of GMO foods, and then allegedly creating another website with a list of names of alleged supporters.
 He has been widely criticized and accused of using "pseudoscience to sell his lies".
 Adams has described vaccines as "medical child abuse".

 The website sells various dietary supplements, promotes alternative medicine and climate change denial, makes tendentious nutrition and health claims, disseminates fake news, and espouses various conspiracy theories and pro-Donald Trump propaganda.

-Natural News content has been restricted on various platforms including Google, Youtube, and Facebook.
+Natural News content has been restricted on various platforms including Google, YouTube, and Facebook.
 The website launched an AI chatbot called "Enoch" in 2025.

 Founder

 Michael Allen "Mike" Adams (born 1967 in Lawrence, Kansas) is the founder and owner of Natural News; the domain name was registered in 2005 and began publishing articles in 2008.

 According to Adams' own website, he became interested in alternative nutrition when he developed type II diabetes at the age of 30 and then "cured himself of diabetes in a matter of months and transformed himself into the picture of perfect health in mind, body and spirit".
 He recommends products for his readers to do the same.

 He calls himself a holistic nutritionist, is enthusiastic about raw food, and claims that he excludes processed food, dairy, sugar, meat from mammals, and additives such as MSG from his diet.
 He also says he avoids use of prescription drugs and visits to Western medical doctors.

-The Daily Beast found as least eight articles where Adams recommended products from Amazon Herb Company with some specifying to buy them from a distributor named Terry Pezzi.
-One such article is a lengthy review by Adams which he characterizes as "independent", despite Arizona non-profit business records showing that he had entered into business with Terrry Pezzi prior to writing it.
+The Daily Beast found at least eight articles where Adams recommended products from Amazon Herb Company with some specifying to buy them from a distributor named Terry Pezzi.
+One such article is a lengthy review by Adams which he characterizes as "independent", despite Arizona non-profit business records showing that he had entered into business with Terry Pezzi prior to writing it.